Dagbouj-Hatem/Apache-Kafka-Install-Ubuntu-18.04/README.md

 ### Install and Configure Apache Kafka on Ubuntu 18.04

+this github repository contain a complete guide to start with Apache Kafka 2.11

 ## Introduction
 Apache Kafka is an open-source scalable and high-throughput messaging system developed by the Apache Software Foundation written in Scala.
 Apache Kafka is specially designed to allow a single cluster to serve as the central data backbone for a large environment.
 It has a much higher throughput compared to other message brokers systems like ActiveMQ and RabbitMQ.
 It is capable of handling large volumes of real-time data efficiently.
 You can deploy Kafka on single Apache server or in a distributed clustered environment.